CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/Gettingstarteddev.md

 - **Implement Dev Box:** Configure and manage cloud-based development workstations using Microsoft Dev Box, including creating Dev Box definitions, setting up network connections, and accessing Dev Boxes through the portal.

-## Prerequisites

-Participants should have the following prerequisites:

--   **Basic Understanding of Cloud Computing :** Familiarity with fundamental cloud concepts and services, particularly in the context of Microsoft Azure.
--   **Knowledge of Azure Cognitive Services :** Understanding of the Azure Cognitive Services suite, including how to provision and use services like Computer Vision and Anomaly Detector.
--   **Experience with the Azure Portal**: Proficiency in navigating and using the Azure Portal to manage and configure cloud resources.
--   **Familiarity with PowerShell or Cloud Shell :** Basic knowledge of using PowerShell or Cloud Shell for running commands and scripts within Azure.
--   **Basic Programming Knowledge :** Understanding of scripting or programming languages like PowerShell, which are used for configuring and running client applications in Azure.
--   **Understanding of APIs and Endpoints :** Familiarity with how to interact with APIs and use endpoints for connecting to services in Azure.
--   **Knowledge of Security Best Practices :** Awareness of security principles related to cloud services, including handling keys, authentication, and securing resources.

 ## Architechture